Eddie Rosario Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

+- The 9.6 strikeouts per nine innings put together by the Phillies pitching staff ranks fourth in the league.

-- The Phillies have a 4.58 team ERA that ranks 23rd among all MLB pitching staffs.
+- The Phillies' 4.66 team ERA ranks 24th across all league pitching staffs.

-- The Phillies allow the sixth-fewest home runs in baseball (48 total, one per game).
+- Phillies pitchers combine to allow the eighth-fewest home runs in baseball (51 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.